 Ordinary Mind Zendo was founded in 1996 by Barry Magid, a Dharma heir of Charlotte Joko Beck, and is dedicated to her vision of a psychologically minded Zen practice adapted to the needs of American students practicing in the context of their everyday lives.
 The zendo is a center for non-residential practice and is committed to the proposition that the Dharma can be fully practiced, realized and transmitted in the midst of lay life.

 Beginner's instruction is available to those new to Zen practice, while those with many years of experience in other traditions are welcomed to join us in deepening our understanding.
 Please email us at firstname.lastname@example.org for more information.

-September Sesshin will take place Saturday, September 11th, from 9:00 a.m. to 5:00 p.m. via Zoom.
+December Sesshin will take place Saturday, December 4th from 9:00 a.m. to 5:00 p.m. at the New York Zendo and via Zoom.
 The day will include a dharma talk, an opportunity for dokusan, short liturgies, and zazen.
+A simple Oryoki lunch will also be provided.
 The full schedule can be found on the signup page.
-Join us and together we will "Open the Dharma Gate of Joy and Ease."
+If you are attending in person, please register by Thursday evening to help plan for lunch.

 We thank everyone who attends our retreats.
 The zendo depends on your attendance and generosity.
 Thanks to your presence we're able to continue to offer these programs.You can register here.

 Ordinary Mind Zendo is a non profit organization that depends entirely on the generosity of people like you for its continued existence.
 If sitting with us, listening to our talks, or supporting a Zen center in New York City is in line with your values, please consider making a donation here.